"Oh, and stay away from your friend the Captain. You save his life, he saves yours, this leads to that..."

 Glenda: That's no basis for a relationship!
 A polite thank you would have sufficed!"

 - Used in the backstory of A Study in Scarlet, where it already seems like a cliche being pulled off the shelf, if a fairly well-executed one.
+A hunter and miner named Jefferson Hope finds a Mormon farm girl named Lucy Terrier, who is trying to control her horse and avert causing a stampede; with kind words and a firm touch, he calms her down and they're soon safe.
 Doesn't end well.

 - The House of Night: Rephaim and Stevie Rae's relationship is entirely built on this.
 First Stevie Rae finds Rephaim almost dying from being shot out of the sky, hides him in a garden shed, patches him up, then lets him go.
 A I Owe You My Life moment is exchanged between them, which comes in handy when Stevie Rae is then later trapped on the roof a building.
 Rephaim rescues her and an Imprint is formed between them.
 Then when Stevie Rae summons Darkness, it's none other then Rephaim who rescues her from Darkness.
 When Stevie Rae sees Darkness hurting Rephaim, she summons Light to help rescue Rephaim.
 When Dallas finds out that Stevie Rae's been lying about knowing Rephaim, and plans to "knock some sense" into Stevie Rae, Rephaim's the one that steps up and protects Stevie Rae.
 Then Stevie Rae protects them both when Dallas embraces Darkness and tries to kill them both.